OctoPrint/OctoPrint/docs/api/datamodel.rst

    * - ``resource``
      - 1
      - URL
-     - The resource that represents the file (e.g. for issuing commands to or for deleting)
+     - The resource that represents the file or folder (e.g. for issuing commands to or for deleting)
    * - ``download``
      - 0..1
      - URL
-     - The download URL for the file
+     - The download URL for the file.
+Never present for folders.
    * - ``model``
      - 0..1
      - URL
-     - The model from which this file was generated (e.g. an STL, currently not used)
+     - The model from which this file was generated (e.g. an STL, currently not used).
+Never present for folders.